 It is said that the human brain needs to see/experience something upwards of six or seven times to assimilate it into long-term memory.
 You’ve likely seen this in your daily life.
 Do you usually remember a phone number by just seeing it one time?
 No, you need to say it and see it a couple of times before you are able to remember it later.

 The same can be said for preparing for the CFA exams.
-Plan on seeing or practicing the material at least 5-7 times before the exam.
+Plan on seeing or practicing CFA study material at least 5-7 times before the exam.
 If you are breaking the study sessions into a weekly plan, it may look something like this:

 Monday: Read study guide material